Fractals are SMART: Science, Math and Art!

 Be as creative as you wish in coloring the triangles.

-When you’re done, cut the big triangle out and write your name on the back.
+When you’re done, cut the big triangle out and write your name on the back and include your grade and school.

 Next, join your fractal triangle with two other fractal triangles to form a bigger triangle.
 Then add two more groups of three triangles to form a bigger triangle made of nine triangles.
 If you’re doing this with your whole class, you can join three groups of nine to make a giant triangle made of 27 individual triangles.
 If you want to continue, three classes could join all their 81 triangles into an even bigger one.
 And why stop there???

 If you do this project with your class, please consider contributing your fractal triangles to our Giant Fractal Trianglethon Project to help make the world’s largest Sierpinski Triangle!
-On April 10, 2011, we built an 8th order fractal triangle, made of 6,561 triangles.
+We have already built an 8th order fractal triangle, made of 6,561 triangles.
 Help us reach the next level, and build one out of 19,683 triangles!

 Thanks!